 This report about the Sept.
 11, 2012 attack in Benghazi was released on January 15, 2014.
 It discusses how the attack could have been prevented and according to the New York Times, it is "the first public examination of a breakdown in communications between the State Department and the C.I.A. during the weeks leading up to the deadly episode at the diplomatic compound."
 The Accountability Review Board released an unclassified report on the embassy attacks in December 2012.

-Asked by John Isibor, from Eastern Mediterranean University
+Asked by George Macharia, from University of Nairobi